segmentio/segment-docs/src/connections/destinations/catalog/nanigans/index.md

 When you toggle on Nanigans in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading Nanigans.js onto your page.
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading Nanigans.js onto your page.
 This means you should remove Nanigans's snippet from your page.
 + Nanigans will start automatically collecting data on your site.

 ## Track